 For the Love of a Grand Tour Sausage!

-As the 2019 Tour de France works its way into the Pyrenees and then the Alps next week; the ‘Pez’ himself, Richard Pestes has taken a look back at the impromptu BBQs he’s happened upon while roadside.
+As the 2020 Tour de France prepares to depart from Paris; the ‘Pez’ himself, Richard Pestes has taken a look back at the impromptu BBQs he’s happened upon while roadside.
 The Pez Grand Tour appreciation of the sausage… and bike racing.

 With over a decade of chasing the Grand Tours from the Roadside point of view has led me to one undeniable conclusion – everything goes better with sausages.
 Nothing says good times like a smoking grill and that mouth-watering aroma of sizzling spices, seasoning, fat and mixed meat bits – mmm mmm good.

 As Mrs. Pez likes to say when I’m off to chase a Grand Tour, or any work-related event really… “Have a nice holiday”.
 And let’s face it, no holiday is complete without some good food – so diving in and sampling local cuisine is one of the great reasons to go somewhere else.
 And roadside at a bike race, be it the Cobbled Classics, the Giro, the Tour de Georgia (remember that one?), is never complete without some type of grilled meat as part of the day.

 The Tour de France is no different – sure they speak a completely different language, and I can barely understand a word of it, but no matter what language you speak, we all understand the meaning of roadside smoke emanating from any small hibachi-shaped device.